-There are numerous ‘other puzzles’ within the Da Vinci Code, but one in particular, the secrets within the Last Supper, are crucial to highlighting the long history of conflicts between the Church and, in this case, all those who oppose its teachings (rather than just science).
+There are numerous ‘other puzzles’ within the Da Vinci Code, but one in particular, the secrets within the Last Supper, is crucial to highlighting the long history of conflicts between the Church and, in this case, all those who oppose its teachings (rather than just science).

-A prominent puzzle in the Da Vinci Code, the painting of the Last Supper, was not necessarily effective in leading the protagonists closer to the Holy Grail, rather it f\explained the hidden, fictitious secrets of the holy painting.
+A prominent puzzle in the Da Vinci Code, the painting of the Last Supper, was not necessarily effective in leading the protagonists closer to the Holy Grail, rather it explained the hidden, fictitious secrets of the holy painting.
 Sir Leigh Teabing explained, in great detail, the aspects of the painting that support the theory of Jesus and Mary Magdalene’s union as well as the concept that the Holy Grail is not a literal chalice.
 Teabing explains the symbol that forms between Mary and Jesus: ▼, is the ancient symbol of womanhood known as the chalice, which he believes is Mary Magdalene herself.

-While there are many different puzzles that feature in The Da Vinci Code, the puzzle of involving the Last Supper speaks to the hidden secrets in many of the Church’s most prized possessions.
-The clues within the Last Supper, just like those along the Path of Illumination in Angels and Demons, explain ideas that would rock the very foundation of religion.
+While there are many different puzzles that feature in The Da Vinci Code, the puzzle of involving the “Last Supper” speaks to the hidden secrets in many of the Church’s most prized possessions.
+The clues within the “Last Supper,” just like those along the Path of Illumination in Angels and Demons, explain ideas that would rock the very foundation of religion.
 This idea follows along with Dan Brown’s novel Origin.
-Just like Edmond Kirsch threatens religion with his discovery, the theory of Jesus’s bloodline in the Da Vinci Code would have the same effect.
+Just as Edmond Kirsch threatens religion with his discovery, the theory of Jesus’s bloodline in the Da Vinci Code could have the same effect.
 This analysis of the artwork is much like Langdon’s analysis of Winston’s self-portrait in Origin.

 Dan Brown’s third novel, the Lost Symbol, strays from theme set by the previous two books.
 Rather than focusing on the conflicts between the Church and Science, this novel tackles the theme of religious zealots and the intriguing history of the Free Masons.
 A significant puzzle that ends up helping both the protagonists and the novel’s own zealot.

 This novel’s main other puzzle comes in the form of the Masonic pyramid and the infamous capstone that is can be considered an almost holy object within the Free Masons.
-Robert Langdon is forced to solve the puzzle of the masonic pyramid to save his mentor, Peter Solomon.
-Langdon, with the help of Solomon’s sister Katherine, discovers the method to deciphering the pyramid is to boil off the wax coating the engravings.
+Robert Langdon is forced to solve the puzzle of the Masonic pyramid to save his mentor, Peter Solomon.
+Langdon, with the help of Solomon’s sister, Katherine, discovers the method to deciphering the pyramid is to boil off the wax coating the engravings.

 The Lost Symbol utilizes the masonic pyramid and some chemistry to decipher the code to saving the life of Langdon’s friend.
 Much like Origin, the novel is seen as a race against time and in both cases, the protagonists succeed, with a twist.
-Unlike Origins, the Lost Symbol features a specific game-like puzzle that requires quick, upfront thinking to continue the plot line, whereas Origin’s mysterious reveal came at the end during one of Langdon’s moments of reflection.
+Unlike Origins, The Lost Symbol features a specific game-like puzzle that requires quick, upfront thinking to continue the plot line, whereas Origin’s mysterious reveal came at the end during one of Langdon’s moments of reflection.
 Both novels feature controversial topics, just like Brown’s next novel, Inferno.

 Dan Brown ventures into a new realm of controversy with his novel Inferno.
 In previous novels, Brown focuses on the clash between science and religion.
 Inferno, rather, concentrates on the theme of morality vs duty; more specifically, actions taken in the face of crisis.
 This novel features many puzzles, including the puzzle surrounding Zobrist’s virus as well as puzzles involving, in typical Brown fashion, artwork and famous structures.
 Breaking from the trends of previous books, Inferno tackles the theme of morality versus duty by sending the characters on a race to solve Zobrist’s puzzle.